It can happen that the model is not accurately geolocalized because its vertical coordinate is shifted. The planar georeference is however correct.

 There are two ways to approximately place the model at the correct altitude if no GCP was measured on the field:

 - Method A: Editing the image coordinates directly in the software.
 It is straightforward and rapid but less accurate.
+However, it requires to (re-)run step 1.
+Initial Processing from scratch.

 - Method B: Importing points from a Web Map Service.
 It is more accurate and more advanced.
+No need to re-run step 1, Reoptimize is sufficient.

 Once the project is created, before or after running step 1.
 Initial Processing: